 (3-year Annual Avg.
 2011-2014)

-The ECE department attracts some of the top faculty researchers from academia and industry.
-Research in the ECE department is categorized into four focus areas: Communications & Signal Processing, Computer Engineering, Control Systems, and Electronics & Photonics.
-ECE faculty partner their research efforts with industry, government, outside academic institutions, other UCSB departments, and within the department.
+The ECE Department attracts some of the top faculty researchers from academia and industry.
+Research in the Department is categorized into four focus areas: Communications & Signal Processing, Computer Engineering, Control Systems, and Electronics & Photonics.
+ECE faculty partner their research efforts with industry, government, outside academic institutions, other UCSB departments, and in the Department.

-The ECE department offers both Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees.
-The department has three types of degree programs (M.S., M.S. / Ph.D., or Ph.D.) with research emphases in Communications, Control & Signal Processing, Computer Engineering, and Electronics & Photonics.
+The Department offers both Master of Science and Doctor of Philosophy degrees.
+The Department has 3 types of degree programs (M.S., M.S. / Ph.D., or Ph.D.) with emphases in Communications, Control & Signal Processing, Computer Engineering, and Electronics & Photonics.

-The ECE department offers programs leading to degrees of Bachelor of Science in Electrical Engineering or Computer Engineering (see Computer Engineering).
-The undergraduate curriculum in electrical engineering is designed to provide students with a solid background in mathematics, physical sciences and electrical engineering.
+The ECE department offers programs with degrees of Bachelor of Science in Electrical Engineering or Computer Engineering.
+The curriculum in EE is designed to provide students with a solid background in mathematics, physical sciences and electrical engineering.

 A wide range of program options are available including communications, control systems, signal processing, computer engineering, microwaves, and semiconductor devices and applications.